MK2112/minicorpus/Readme.md

 ## Quick Guide: Build your own MiniPile

-Every script in this respository has the instructions on how to run it at the end of the script.
+Every script in this respository has the instructions on how to run it noted at the end of it.

 1. Download [The Pile Deduplicated](https://huggingface.co/datasets/EleutherAI/the_pile_deduplicated) from HuggingFace, e.g. by using `01_get_piles.ipynb`.
 2. Embed the Pile Deduplicated using `03_embed_pile_dedup_turbo.py`.